The final recommendations of the Budget Relationships pillar are available online.

 - Revise the governance pathway for the University’s annual budget to encourage more local administrative processes of budget development at UTM and UTSC.

-The Budget Relationships pillar will include the following members:
+The Budget Relationships pillar included the following members:

 - Scott Mabury, Vice-President, Operations and Real Estate Partnerships & Vice-Provost, Academic Operations (Chair)